Oskar Klein: Biography

 In 1938, he proposed a boson-exchange model for charge-charging weak interactions (radioactive decay), a few years after a similar proposal by Hideki Yukawa.
 His model was based on a local isotropic gauge symmetry and anticipated the later successful theory of Yang–Mills.

 Oskar Klein died on 5 February 1977 in Stockholm, Sweden.

 The Oskar Klein Memorial Lecture, held annually at the University of Stockholm, has been named after him.
 The Oskar Klein Centre for Cosmoparticle Physics in Stockholm, Sweden is also in his honor.

-Oskar Klein is the grandfather of Helle Klein.